Welcome Tour to Madrid in Eco Tuk Tuk Private

 Templo de Debod

-The Temple of Debod is a building from ancient Egypt currently located in the Spanish city of Madrid.
-It is located to the west of the Plaza de España, next to the Paseo del Pintor Rosales, on a hill where the Cuartel de la Montaña was located.
+The Temple of Debod is an ancient Egyptian building currently located in the Spanish city of Madrid.
+It is located west of the Spanish Steps, next to the Paseo del Pintor Rosales, on a high where the Mountain Barracks was located.

 10 minutes Admission ticket free